 Get involved with the competition and learn more on the Bridge Building Competition's website.

-THEA partnered with the City of Tampa and Tampa’s Downtown Partnership to create an outdoor space that feature art from Tampa Bay area artists on Franklin Avenue.
+THEA partnered with the City of Tampa and Tampa’s Downtown Partnership to create an outdoor space that features art from Tampa Bay area artists on Franklin Avenue.

 THEA partnered with the Brandon Fine Arts Council and the Brandon Chamber of Commerce to create the painting of Brandon Tower, which is located at Brandon Boulevard and Town Center Drive.

 THEA partnered with the City of Tampa to light the Selmon Expressway bridge over the Hillsborough River in downtown.